wildthinkslaboratory/blog-kit/_pages/calculus/limit4.md

 # :::: success
 # --partialborder
 Success!
-To find the limit of a function at a certain point, we look to see what value the function is getting close to near that point.
-For this function, the value it approaches to the right of the point and the value it approaches from the left do not agree.
-In this case, we say that the limit at $x=0$ does not exist.
+For this function, the value gets close to 1 on the right side of $x=0$ and it gets close to $0$ on the left side of $x=0$.
+Because the left and right limits at $x=0$ don't agree, we say that the limit at $x=0$ does not exist.

 [Continue](/pages/limit5)
 # --partialborder
 # ::::

 # :::: note1
-You can drag the green slider to get close to $x=1$, but you can get super close and still not reach it by using the [closer](:=reduce=true) button multiple times.
+You can drag the blue slider to get close to $x=1$, but you can get super close and still not reach it by using the [closer](:=reduce=true) button multiple times.
 # ::::
 ### More Limits